 Research

-A-level RS survey
+A-level Religious Studies survey

 Overview

-Among those studying A-level RS are those with a religious faith and those of no particular faith commitment, making a study of attitudinal change potentially fascinating.
+Among students studying A-level RS are those with a religious faith and those of no particular faith commitment, making a study of attitudinal change potentially fascinating.
 Who are these students?
 What do they currently believe about the transcendent?
 What is their moral outlook and attitude to faith (their own and others)?
 Does doing A-level alter any of this?

 Given that amongst the key aims of the subject at A-level are that they ‘use an enquiring, critical and empathetic approach to the study of religion’ (Edexcel RS GCE ‘A’ level Specification 2007), and that students are encouraged to ‘reflect on and develop their own values, opinions and attitudes in the light of their learning.’
 (AQA, Religious Studies A-level specification, 2008), one wonders whether these aims of academic and personal change are in any way achieved and, specifically, whether they particularly impact upon those studying their own faith critically for the first time.